 Al-Anon District 8, Santa Barbara & Santa Ynez, welcomes you to our fellowship!!
 We are currently using videoconference and teleconference meetings to keep our meetings available to you and our fellowship.
-Please join us in our virtual meeting rooms.
+Please join us in our in-person and virtual meeting rooms.

 Your first time in Al-Anon can be very uncomfortable; everybody seems to know what is going on, except you.
 This is normal.
 If you keep coming back, you will eventually understand the meeting.